By Fr. Dennis Gonzales

 In this circumstance, Pope John Paul noted that “to concur with the intention of another person to commit suicide and to help in carrying it out through so-called assisted suicide means to cooperate in, and at times to be the actual perpetrator of, an injustice which can never be excused, even if it is requested.”
 While it may seem reasonable and compassionate, it is, in fact, an act of injustice to take it upon ourselves to determine who should live and who should die.
 Genuine compassion leads to sharing and helping alleviate another’s pain; “it does not kill the person whose suffering we cannot bear.”
 PAS can also fall into the so-called “slippery slope” and would become a threat to the lives of our vulnerable populations, such as the elderly and the disabled.

 Two prestigious medical associations namely, the American Medical Association and the American College of Physicians reject physician-assisted suicide.
 PAS is fundamentally incompatible with the physician’s role as a healer.
 This practice might undermine patient trust and undermine medical initiatives at the end of life care.
 The focus at the end of life should be geared toward efforts to alleviate suffering and pain.
-Both groups advocated for a stronger, more improved and accessible palliative and hospice care.
+Both groups advocated for stronger, more improved and accessible palliative and hospice care.

 The direct involvement of the physician as the prescriber of the medication is questionable and is against the oath that they have taken.
 Although a physician may not cooperate physically in the suicide of the patient, a physician cooperates morally in the suicide by approving the act of suicide by writing a prescription for the medication that causes a patient to die.
 The Hippocratic Oath states “I will not administer a deadly poison to anyone when asked to do so nor suggest such a course.”
-The public may undermine physicians’ commitment to patient’s welfare and health promotion by physicians’ involvement in assisted suicide even if patients request for it.
+The public may undermine physicians’ commitment to patient’s welfare and health promotion by physicians’ involvement in assisted suicide even if patients request it.
 Killing in whatever way including assisted suicide is always wrong, no matter what the intention of the agent is.

 The passage of PAS into law reflects the society’s lack of determination to care for its sick members.
 A society that is relieved of its responsibility to care for sick and suffering members risks of becoming increasingly indifferent toward the needs of its members, in general.
 Apathy is a social condition in which people are so dominated by the goal of avoiding suffering that it becomes a goal to avoid human relationships and contacts altogether.
 As a theologian, Dorothy Soelle points out in her work titled, Suffering, this growing indifference has the capacity to destroy the community as well as the ability to form communities.